-(1) It is the intent of the chancellor of the Ohio board of regents in promulgating this rule to establish standards for the approval or disapproval of service districts for two year colleges and university branches in Ohio as defined in sections 3333, 3354, 3357, and 3358 of the Revised Code.
+(1) It is the intent of the chancellor of higher education in promulgating this rule to establish standards for the approval or disapproval of service districts for two year colleges and university branches in Ohio as defined in sections 3333, 3354, 3357, and 3358 of the Revised Code.

 For purpose of this rule:

 (1) "Service districts" shall be defined as the statutory districts for technical colleges, community colleges, state community colleges and university branch districts as defined in sections 3354.01, 3355.01, 3357.01 and 3358.01 of the Revised Code.